Neves-Corvo mine: History

+The Neves-Corvo volcanogenic massive sulphide (VMS) deposit, is considered the richest known deposit of the Iberian Pyrite Belt (IPB).

 In 1988, Somnicor, the owner of the mine, began exploration of the ore deposits.

 In June 2004, Somincor was acquired by EuroZinc from Empresa de Desenvolvimento Mineiro and Rio Tinto for $155 million.

 In October 2006, EuroZinc was acquired by Lundin Mining.

 In May 2017, Lundin Mining announced an expansion project for the mine.

 In April 2025, Somnicor was acquired by Boliden AB for US$1.4 billion plus up to an additional US$150 million in contingency payments.

 Accidents and incidents

 In February 2024, an underground worker died after being buried in a landslide while operating equipment at the bottom of the mine.